simplesmiler/taxios/packages/taxios-generate/README.md

 If no valid names are available, `taxios-generate` will fallback to generating a union type.

 ## [0.2.5+] Additional properties

+> **WARNING**: Since 0.3.0 `--skip-additional-properties` is the default behavior, and to generate additional properties use `--keep-additional-properties`.

 Look at the following OpenAPI snippet: